 Religion is a powerful force for many migrants.
 Church groups often have considerable resources, including money, experienced leaders, organized membership, and well-greased communication channels.
 Such attributes make them powerful potential partners for U.S. community organizers, especially as religious communities are often linked into national and transnational networks.
-For New England community organizations, church groups are a bridge to new immigrant communities and offer One option is to help build healthier, better educated, and economically viable sending communities, thereby alleviating the problems that cause people to migrate in the first place.
+For New England community organizations, church groups are a bridge to new immigrant communities and offer partnership potential for building low-cost housing, lowering crime rates, and redeveloping neighborhoods.

+One option is to help build healthier. better educated. and economically viable sending communities, thereby alleviating the problems that cause people to migrate in the first place.